 QPrEST - High Accuracy Targeted Proteomics

-Each QPrEST standard consists of a heavy labeled 50-150 amino acid stretch identical to a part of the corresponding human protein.
+Each QPrEST standard consists of 50-150 amino acids identical to a part of the corresponding human protein.
 The sequences are carefully selected to have low similarity to other human proteins and cover regions with multiple proteotypic peptides.

-QPrESTs are added to the sample early on in the workflow, prior to proteolytic digestion.
-The early spike-in and shared amino acid sequence of the QPrEST and the endogenous protein brings three major benefits:
+The shared amino acid sequence of the QPrEST and the endogenous protein brings two additional major benefits:

-- Similar digestion efficiency, enabling the use of miscleaved peptides, generating the same heavy to light ratios as fully cleaved peptides
+- Similar digestion efficiency, enabling the use of miscleaved peptides, generating similar heavy to light ratios as fully cleaved peptides

 - Multiple intrinsic proteotypic peptides enabling cross-validation between peptides for quantification

 Using QPrEST standards is easy.
 They come pre-quantified and ready to use and the simple workflow makes protein quantification straightforward.

 Figure 2.
 Schematic view of the workflow for protein quantification using QPrEST standards.
 The labeled QPrEST is spiked into the protein sample prior to trypsin digestion.
 The labeled and unlabeled peptides are then compared to determine the protein concentration.